meriemmekki2001/ai-interview/README.md

 5. **Parse numeric data** with proper unit handling

 To do so you can rely on OpenAI api (we will provide you with an API key).
-You are free to use the libraries you want for this project ([openai-python](https://github.com/openai/openai-python), [langchain](https://www.langchain.com/), ...).
+You are free to use the libraries you want for this project ([openai](https://github.com/openai/openai-python), [langchain](https://www.langchain.com/), ...).

+We don't recommend spending more than 2 hours on this exercise.

 ## Quick Start